georgepaterson/lamp-setup/README.md

 	BrowserMatch ^Mozilla/4\.0[678] no-gzip
 	BrowserMatch \bMSIE !no-gzip !gzip-only-text/html

-Combined with the virtual hosts entry it shoudl look like this:
+Combined with the virtual hosts entry it should look like this:

 	<VirtualHost *:80>
 	    ServerName your-site.com